ShafinKhadem/ML-assignments/README.md

 # ML-assignments
-Assignments of CSE 472 (Machine Learning sessional) of BUET
+My solutions to the assignments of CSE472 (Machine Learning sessional) of BUET